Enduro Racer: Gameplay

 Enduro Racer is a motorcycle racing game based on the sport of Enduro.
-The player rides a dirt bike through seven stages, which have elevation changes and turns, and must avoid other riders as well as logs and boulders.
+The player rides a dirt bike through five stages, which have elevation changes and turns, and must avoid other riders as well as logs and boulders.
 Controls for the game are based on a motorcycle's handlebars, with a throttle and brake control.
 Players can pull up the handlebars on the cabinet to perform a wheelie.
 Jumping over logs is also possible, but players have to land with the wheelie technique or risk crashing.
 During the race, players are competing against a timer.
 Though the timer stops when the player has crashed, restarting is slow and consumes time.

 Development

 Prior to the development of Enduro Racer, Sega game developer Yu Suzuki created Hang-On, his second game with the company.
 After deciding to make a motorcycle racing game, he had to decide on a style of racing for the game.
-Suzuki himself was a fan of dirt bikes, along with motocross and Enduro.
-However, Sega's market research concluded that road-based GP 500 racing was more popular worldwide, so it was selected for use for Hang-On.
+Suzuki himself was a fan of dirt bikes, along with motocross and Enduro, but Sega's market research concluded that road-based GP 500 racing was more popular worldwide, so it was selected for use for Hang-On.
 Enduro Racer became Suzuki's opportunity to develop a dirt bike game.

-Enduro Racer was ported to numerous systems, including the Master System, Commodore 64, ZX Spectrum, Amstrad CPC, and Atari ST. Activision handled the computer ports.
+Enduro Racer was ported to numerous systems, including the Master System, Commodore 64, ZX Spectrum, Amstrad CPC, and Atari ST; Activision handled the computer ports.
 The Commodore 64 port possesses four levels, with the third and fourth being more difficult versions of the first and second, while the ZX Spectrum version has five tracks and two-player multiplayer.
+The Japanese version of the Master System release has ten unique levels, however other territories have half the unique levels as the cartridge size was only 128 KB instead of 256 KB.